bxdoan/bxdoan/README.md

 <div align="center">

-> If nobody cares to accept you and wants you in this world, accept yourself and you will see that you don’t need them and their selfish ideas.
+> Happiness is not something readymade.
+It comes from your own actions.

-> — Alibaba Saluja —
+> — Dalai Lama —

 </div>